-- Decoration panel.
+- In case of installation with a fresh air intake kit.
+Install the fresh air intake kit always before installing the unit. - Decoration panel.
 Install the decoration panel always after installing the unit. - Ceiling strength.
 Check whether the ceiling is strong enough to support the weight of the unit.
-If there is a risk, reinforce the ceiling before installing the unit. - For existing ceilings, use anchors. - For new ceilings, use sunken inserts, sunken anchors or other field supplied parts.
+If there is a risk, reinforce the ceiling before installing the unit. - · For existing ceilings, use anchors. - For new ceilings, use sunken inserts, sunken anchors or other field supplied parts.

-- Α 50~100 mm
+- A 50~100 mm: In case of installation with standard panel 100~150 mm: In case of installation with fresh air intake kit or design panel

+- 130~180 mm: In case of installation with self-cleaning decoration panel

-- Ceiling slab
+- a Ceiling slab

 - b Anchor

 - Long nut or turnbuckle

 - Suspension bolt

 - Suspended ceiling

 - Suspension bolts.
 Use M8~M10 suspension bolts for installation.

 Attach the hanger bracket to the suspension bolt.
 Fix it securely using a nut and washer from the upper and lower sides of the hanger bracket.

-- Nut (field supply)
+- a1 Nut (field supply)

-- Double nut (field supply) a2
+- a2 Double nut (field supply)

-- Washer (accessories)
+- b Washer (accessories)

-- Hanger bracket (attached to the unit)
+- c Hanger bracket (attached to the unit)

-Paper pattern for installation (upper part of the packing).
+- Paper pattern for installation (upper part of the packing).
 Use the paper pattern to determine the correct horizontal positioning.
 It contains the necessary dimensions and centers.
 You can attach the paper pattern to the unit.

-- Centre of the unit
+- a Centre of the unit

-- Centre of the ceiling opening
+- b Centre of the ceiling opening

 - Paper pattern for installation (upper part of the packing)

-- Screws (accessories)
+- d Screws (accessories)